sharadice/dummy/README.md

-# Why add a default, publicly available "Sharadice Dummy Package" in this respository?
+# Why we added a default, publicly available "sharadice/dummy" package to this respository?

 Alex Birsan described a serious security vulnerability that affects package managers for most modern languages, including Composer.
 In short, the issue is that the package manager usually checks the default publicly